 In September 2020, the supervisory boards of Caixabank and Bankia decided to merge the two institutions, one of the largest mergers in the country.
 The merger was legally completed at the end of March 2021.
-CaixaBank is now the largest bank after Banco Santander.

 Table 2: Consolidations in the Spanish savings bank sector